Bryan Reynolds Player Props: Pirates vs. Diamondbacks

-On Friday, Bryan Reynolds (.256 on-base percentage in past 10 games, 85 points below season-long percentage) and the Pittsburgh Pirates face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 9:40 PM ET.
+Bryan Reynolds -- .158 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Arizona Diamondbacks, with Kyle Nelson on the mound, on July 8 at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Dodgers.
+In his previous game he had a hitless showing (0-for-4) against the Diamondbacks.

 Bryan Reynolds Game Info & Props vs. the Diamondbacks